Understanding the Differences Between Pipe Relining and Pipe Replacement

 What exactly is Pipe Replacement?

-- An excavation team digs up access to the degraded underground pipe.
+- An excavation team digs up access to the deteriorated underground pipe.

-Pros and Cons of Pipe Replacement
+Benefits of Pipe Replacement

 Cons of Pipe Replacement

-- Costly – Excavation work requred for pipe replacement can be costly and time-consuming.
+- Costly – Excavation work requred to replace pipes can be lengthy and expensive.

-Which one should you choose?
+Which one should you select?

 Pipe Relining | Pipe Replacement | |